patrickpiedad/Website2O/src/pages/index.md

 ---
 layout: '@/layouts/LandingLayout.astro'
 title: Pats Ecke
-background: false
+background: true
 logo: true
 ---

 \
-Welcome to my ecke of the internet.\
+Welcome to my corner of the internet.\
 \
 This is where I share my thoughts and experiences on all things I find interesting.\
 \